cmcghan/vagrant-rss/README.md

 Native Ubuntu 14.04 install:
 ----------------------------

-Note that these install scripts can be used separately on a native Ubuntu 14.04 install.
+Note that these install scripts (install_deps.sh, and the scripts in the single_installers directory) can be used separately on a native Ubuntu 14.04 install.
 To do so, try:

     sudo git clone https://github.com/cmcghan/vagrant-rss.git /vagrant
     cd /vagrant